 To demonstrate this scenario, the impact of correlated interference on the packet delivery rate in a cooperative relay network was analyzed, in which the receiver obtains the same packet from two different devices at two different time instances, thus exploiting space-time diversity.
 It was found that «temporal and spatial characteristics of interference play a significant role in shaping the system performance.»

-The team was also able to derive the link outage probability in a wireless network with Poisson distributed interferers and Nakagami fading caused by multipath propagation.
+The team was also able to derive the link outage probability in a wireless network with uniformly distributed interferers and Nakagami fading caused by multipath propagation.
 From a more general perspective, interference functionals and a variant of the Campbell–Mecke theorem from stochastic geometry were found.

 The next big challenge will be the prediction of the interference level into the future, based on our improved understanding of interference dynamics.
 The availability of interference prediction would be of great benefit for wireless communications, in a similar way many technologies benefit from channel prediction today.
 Two design directions are pursued: making use of models from stochastic geometry describing the spatio-temporal dynamics of interference and analyzing and extrapolating the statistics of interference measurements obtained in the past.
 The precision and computational complexity of interference predictors must be evaluated by rigorous mathematical analysis and real-world measurements.